Evantilton/redux-feedback-loop/INSTRUCTIONS.md

 There will be 4 views for the form parts.

 The parts:
+{} View 1-
-- How are you feeling today?
+ How are you feeling today?
 ![feeling](wireframes/feeling.png)
+ {} View 2-
-- How well are you understanding the content?
+  How well are you understanding the content?
 ![understanding](wireframes/understanding.png)
+{} View 3
 - How well are you being supported?
 ![support](wireframes/supported.png)
+View 4
 - Any comments you want to leave?
 ![comments](wireframes/comments.png)